sachin-pikle/gvm-java-hello-world/README-CS.md

 Cloud Shell is a free-to-use browser-based terminal accessible from the Oracle Cloud Console.
 It provides access to a Linux shell with pre-authenticated OCI CLI and other pre-installed developer tools.
 You can use the shell to interact with OCI resources, follow labs and tutorials, and quickly run commands.

-GraalVM Enterprise JDK 17 (Java Development Kit) and Native Image are preinstalled in Cloud Shell.
+GraalVM Enterprise Native Image and JDK 17 are preinstalled in Cloud Shell.

-## Prerequisites
+## Step 1: Launch Cloud Shell

 1. [Login to OCI Console and launch Cloud Shell](https://cloud.oracle.com/?bdcstate=maximized&cloudshell=true).

+## Step 2: Select GraalVM as the current JDK

-2. List the installed JDKs:
+1. List the installed JDKs:

     ```shell
     csruntimectl java list